grame-cncm/faustdoc/src/tutorials/rnbo.md

 }
 ```

-And the actual change is triggered when at least one parameters has changed, controlled by the state of `fUpdated`global variable:
+And the actual change is triggered when at least one parameter has changed, controlled by the state of `fUpdated`global variable:

 ```
 // Update parameters